Week 4: Repositories and Version Control#

 Source code repositories help us with all this with several pieces of functionality:

-Pulls: Multiple people can work on the same file at the same time.
+1. Pulls: Multiple people can work on the same file at the same time.
 They first pull any other changes made from the repository since they last used it.

-Pushes: When Imogen pushes her changes to the shared repository, three things can happen:
+2. Pushes: When Imogen pushes her changes to the shared repository, three things can happen:

-Nobody else has made changes since Imogen downloaded the latest version, so everything is good.
+• Nobody else has made changes since Imogen downloaded the latest version, so everything is good.

-If Zac or someone else has made changes to the same file but at different lines, a repository tool like Git will simply merge the two files automatically.
+• If Zac or someone else has made changes to the same file but at different lines, a repository tool like Git will simply merge the two files automatically.

-If Zac or someone else has made changes to the same file and some are at the lines, a repository tool like Git will prevent Imogen copying the file back, will merge any lines that do not conflict, and will show her lines that do conflict.
-She then needs to resolve those conflicts.
+• If Zac or someone else has made changes to the same file and some are on the same lines, a repository tool like Git will prevent Imogen copying the file back, will merge any lines that do not conflict, and will show her lines that do conflict.
+She then needs to resolve those conflicts. figs/file_overwrite_with_conflict_detection.png As a quick note, Git has both commits and pushes.
+Each user maintains a local copy of a repository on their machine.
+They commit code to the local repository, and then when they are happy, they push it to the server.

-Branches and merges: If Imogen wants to make some changes to the source code that will take a few weeks, she may want to keep pushing her changes to the repository to avoid losing her work.
+1. Branches and merges: If Imogen wants to make some changes to the source code that will take a few weeks, she may want to keep pushing her changes to the repository to avoid losing her work.
 However, she may not want everyone else to use those changes yet; for example, they aren’t complete or she hasn’t tested them, this would interfere with others’ code.
 In this case, she can create a branch of the repository, where she can continue to push changes just to that branch, which doesn’t affect everyone else.
 Once she is happy, she can merge her branch into the main branch of the repository.
-If there are conflicts, she will not be able to merge until she resolved them.
+If there are conflicts, she will not be able to merge until she resolves them.

 Branches#